-PBO's final cost estimate will be published when the request has been completed and the party announces the policy.
+PBO's final cost estimate will be published when the request has been completed and the party notifies the PBO that the policy has been announced.
 The cost estimate will be published using the template in Appendix C, which includes a high-level overview of the policy, broad methodologies and data sources used to construct the estimate, and the financial impact.

-The party is required to notify the PBO that the policy has been publicly announced in writing.
+The party is required to notify the PBO that the policy has been publicly announced.